farhatamannaislam/TravelWithFun/README.md

 * Bootstrap 5.0.1 - A Framework for building responsive sites
 * Am I Responsive? - to test responsiveness on several devices.
 * Lucidchart - to create Data Models.
-* W3C vALIDATOR - to validate CSS and HTML
+* W3C Validator- to validate CSS and HTML
 * Pixabay - for Photos used in the website.
 * TinyPNG - Compresses images for website.
 * Chrome DevTools - Web Developer Tools.